 Second, unscrew the filter off of its base.

 Third, rinse your hands with warm water and dry them off thoroughly.

-Fourth, take the new filter out of its packaging and place it on top of the base.
+Fourth, remove the new filter from its packaging and place it on top of the base.

 Fifth, screw the filter back onto its base.